 - Saraland formed its own city school system in 2006.
 It is now ranked among the best school systems in the State of Alabama.
 Students receive outstanding education in fields such as nursing, engineering and welding in state-of-the-art facilities.
-Since its inception, the Saraland City School system has more than doubled in size, from 1500 students in 2009 to over 3000 students in 2017.
+Since its inception, the Saraland City School system has more than doubled in size, from 1500 students in 2009 to over 3000 students now.
 This is but one example of the tremendous growth that the City of Saraland is experiencing.

 - The City of Saraland was recently designated as an Alabama Community of Excellence.
 Saraland was the first and, to date, the only municipality in Mobile County to receive this honor.